MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/troubleshoot.md

 You can also report bugs by opening GitHub Issues in the [Azure Developer CLI GitHub repository](https://github.com/Azure/azure-dev).

-## The .azure folder
+## The .azure directory

-Azure Developer CLI assumes that any folders that are stored in the `.azure` folder are Azure Developer CLI environments.
+Azure Developer CLI assumes that any directories that are stored in the `.azure` directory are Azure Developer CLI environments.
 Don't run Azure Developer CLI commands from the home directory of a user that has the Azure CLI installed.

 ## Not logged in to Azure or token expired in Visual Studio